tangxj98/CIC.Calculator/README.md

 # CIC.Calculator

-The scripts are used to count and analyze the barcodes.
+The scripts are used to count and analyze the barcodes sequences.
 Scripts for generating MM plot and frequency tables are also provided.

 ## Requriement
 Python3 and R (v>=3.6) are required to run the pipeline.